ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Policies)

 The Company recognizes liabilities which represent the fair value of a legal obligation to perform asset retirement activities, including those that are conditional on a future event, when the amount can be reasonably estimated.
 If a reasonable estimate cannot be made at the time the liability is incurred, we record the liability when sufficient information is available to estimate the liability’s fair value.
 We have asset retirement obligations with respect to our Bakersfield Biorefinery due to various legal obligations to clean and/or dispose of these assets at the time they are retired.
 However, the majority of these assets can be used for extended and indeterminate periods of time provided that they are properly maintained and/or upgraded.
 It is our practice and intent to continue to maintain these assets and make improvements based on technological advances.
 A portion of these obligations relate to the required cleanout of hydrocarbons previously used in the pipeline and terminal tanks.
 In order to determine the fair value of the obligations management must make certain estimates and assumptions including, among other things, projected cash flows, a credit-adjusted risk-free rate and an assessment of market conditions that could significantly impact the estimated fair value of the asset retirement obligations.
 We believe the estimates selected, in each instance, represent our best estimate of future outcomes, but the actual outcomes could differ from the estimates selected.

-The following table provides a reconciliation of the changes in asset retirement obligations during 2020.
+The following table provides a reconciliation of the changes in asset retirement obligations for the quarter ended March 31, 2021 and the year ended December 31, 2020.

-The amount shown includes $3.7 million which has been classified as current liabilities and included in accounts payable and accrued liabilities and $17.8 million in long term liabilities.
+The amount shown as of March 31, 2021 and 2020, includes $4.4 million and $3.7 million, respectively, which has been classified as current liabilities and included in accounts payable and accrued liabilities and $16.5 million and $17.8 million, respectively which have been classified as long-term liabilities as of March 31, 2021 and December 31, 2020, respectively.

 |Advances to Contractors